pace-neutrons/Horace/documentation/smg/12_deploying_releases_to_GitHub.md

 These pipelines have a `Release-` prefix.
 The pipelines differ from the master builds in that they ensure the `-DHORACE_RELEASE_TYPE=release` is passed to CMake.
+This flag ensures the package is created with the correct version semantics, i.e. `3.4.1` rather than `3.4.1.<git-revision>`.
 It also keeps release candidates separate from the nightly master builds.

 ## Deploy Pipelines